real estate marketing

-Since 1990, we have intensively accompanied the development of the city districts, boroughs and neighbourhoods, experienced changes, developed a feeling for local trends.
+Since 1990, we have intensively accompanied the development of the city districts, boroughs and neighbourhoods, experienced changes and developed a feeling for local trends.
 As an office community, we can offer you a wide range of services.

 With our office in Berlin Mitte, we are the neighbours of those international real estate investors who are looking for you as a seller of a property.

-But our office in Munich Schwabing also has a long tradition and is on a steady growth course.
+But our office in Munich Schwabing also has a long tradition of real estate sales and is on a steady growth course.

-How to sell my real estate in a relaxed way and for the highest price.
+How do I sell my real estate in a relaxed way and for the highest price?
 What is real estate marketing?

 From the marketing (valuation, procurement of all necessary documents, energy certificate, advertising, exposés, viewings) of your property to the entire processing (preparation of the notary appointment, property handover), you receive everything from us from a single source.

 Our many years of experience and our fascination with the latest technology is your advantage.